Concordium/concordium-rust-smart-contracts/CTS1.rst

 Token ID bytes instead an integer
 ---------------------------------

-Token standards such as ERC721 and ERC1155 both use an 256 bit unsigned integer (32 bytes) for the token ID, to support using something like a SHA256 hash for the token ID.
+Token standards such as ERC721 and ERC1155 both use a 256-bit unsigned integer (32 bytes) for the token ID, to support using something like a SHA256 hash for the token ID.
 But in the case where the token ID have no significance other than a simple identifier, smaller sized token IDs can reduce energy costs.
 This is why we chose to let the first byte indicate the size of the token ID, meaning a token ID can vary between 1 byte and 256 bytes, resulting in more than 10^614 possible token IDs.